-- 5. To select restore options, right-click a storage group, select Agent Option, select restore options, and then click OK.
-For more information about restore options, see Restore Options. - 6.
+- To select restore options, right-click a storage group, select Agent Option, select restore options, and then click OK.
+For more information about restore options, see Document Level Restore Options. - 6.
 Click the Destination tab.
 You can restore the database objects to their original location (default) or you can restore the database objects to an alternative location. - If you want to restore to an alternative location, clear the Restore files to their original locations check box, expand the Windows NT/2000/XP/2003 Systems object, expand the server you want to restore to, expand the Microsoft Exchange Server - Document Level object, and select where you want to restore to.

 Note: When restoring to an alternative location, there are certain rules that apply to the destination you select, depending on what you selected to restore and what version of Exchange Server you are restoring to.
-For more information, see Restoring to an Alternative Location.
+For more information, see Alternate Restore Locations.

-- 8. Click Start. - 9.
-If you are restoring to an alternative location, when the Security dialog opens, enter the user name and password for the destination server and click OK. - 10.
+- 8. Click Start. - If you are restoring to an alternative location, when the Security dialog opens, enter the user name and password for the destination server and click OK. - 10.
 When the Session User Name and Password dialog opens, on the Machine tab, verify or change the user name and password for the destination Exchange Server.
 To change the user name or password, select the session, click Edit, make your changes, and then click OK.

 - 11. Click the DBAgent tab and verify or change the user name and password for the backup agent service account.
 This account must meet the requirements for the Exchange Server you are restoring to.
-For information on these requirements, see Backup Agent Service Account Requirements. - 12.
+For information on these requirements, see Backup Agent Service Account Requirements for Document Level Backup and Restore. - 12.
 Click OK. - 13.
 When the Submit Job dialog appears, select Run Now to run the job immediately, or select Run On and select a future date and time when you want the job to run. - 14.
 Enter a description for your job and click OK.

-Chapter 5

-Brick Level Backup and Restore
+Chapter 5: Performing Brick Level Backups and Restores